ddho22/LoLinSchool/README.md

 Based on this hypothesis test, the observed *p-value is 0*, leading me to reject the null hypothesis in favor of the alternative hypothesis.
 The results imply that the team starting on the "Blue" side may be more likely to win a match.
 This suggests that the starting side may impact the result of a match, which will be used in our prediction problem.

 ## Framing a Prediction Problem
 From the hypothesis test, I found that there may exists a correlation between "side" and "result".
-Building off of this concept, is it possible to predict whether or not a team won given their stats?
+However, there are likely several other columns where such a correlation with "result" eixists.
+As such, I would like to build a model on the Prediction Problem: *Can a team's outcome in a match be determined by their in-game statistics? *

+The foundational principles of this model is a **binary classification**, determining between whether or not a team won or lost.
+The response variable will be the **"result"** of a match.
+To do this, I had to encode the "result" values using Binarizer.
+I chose to predict the result of a match because it is the most interesting to me to see if it is possible to predict a winner based on data alone.
+Or in other words, is there a pattern to winning statistics?

+The metric that I am using is accuracy because the data is even distributed, with there being the same number of winning teams as losing teams in the dataset.
+I am not using precision nor recall as there is no true positive that I am trying to predict and care about both of the predicted values.

+At the time of prediction, the only information that is available are the team's: **kills, deaths, assists, totalgold, and starting side.** These statistics were generated throughout the duration fo the game and will be used to train a Baseline and Final Model.

+## Baseline Model
+The Baseline Model is a RandomForestClassifier, with the default parameters.
+The features used to train teh first model are "kills" and "side".
+The only preprocessing that was done was to use Binarizer to encode the "side" column.

+To train the model, I split the data into